 In the EL Syllabus 2020, "texts" refers broadly to monomodal, bimodal and multimodal texts.
-11 These texts can come from diverse sources, such as print, non-print and digital networked sources, with rich, relevant content, hyperlinks and language exemplifying good and grammatical use of English.
+These texts can come from diverse sources, such as print, non-print and digital networked sources, with rich, relevant content, hyperlinks and language exemplifying good and grammatical use of English.

-Teachers will use authentic texts of different types and forms to explore the features of language, and immerse students in the rich and diverse patterns of language use.
+Teachers will use authentic texts of different types and forms to explore the features of language, and diverse patterns of language use.